APA Accredited Doctoral Psychology Internship in Health Service Psychology*

 *“Psychologists are recognized as Health Service Providers if they are duly trained and experienced in the delivery of preventive, assessment, diagnostic and therapeutic intervention services relative to the psychological and physical health of consumers based on: 1) having completed scientific and professional training resulting in a doctoral degree in psychology; 2) having completed an internship and supervised experience in health care settings; and 3) having been licensed as psychologists at the independent practice level” (APA,1996; APA, 2011).
 The Counseling and Consultation Service at Ohio State University adheres to the principals of the Health Service Psychology Education Collaborative (APA 2013).
 For more information please see: http://www.apa.org/ed/resources/preparing-competent-practitioners.pdf

-The 2017-2018 CCS staff is a diverse group, which includes 41 senior staff (24 psychologists, 4 psychiatrists, 6 counselors, and 6 social workers), 5 post-internship clinical fellows, 5 psychology interns, 2 social work interns, 3 clinical counseling interns, 4 practicum students, 2 psychiatric residents, and 11 administrative staff.
-We also have adjunct clinical staff who help us provide clinical services.
+The CCS staff is a diverse group, which includes psychologists, psychiatrists, counselors, social workers and administrative staff.
+The 2018-2019 training cohort consists of 6 post-internship clinical fellows, 5 psychology interns, 3 social work interns, 2 clinical counseling interns, and 3 practicum students.
 Doctoral psychology interns are considered an integral part of the staff and are included in all functions of the agency.
 The CCS staff employs an energetic, innovative, and multicultural group of people who sustain the high level of activity necessary to meet the demands of a large university.
 Clinical service and training are given high priorities, with room for staff members to pursue projects of particular interest to them.
-Administration of the center is facilitated by the Leadership Team (Director, Associate and Assistant Directors, Chief of Psychiatry, and Office Manager).
+Administration of the center is facilitated by the Leadership Team (Director, Associate and Assistant Directors, Chief of Psychiatry, and Office Associate).
 The administrative climate is collaborative in nature and staff members have opportunities to be involved in program planning.
-Psychotherapy and supervision training at CCS is enhanced by digital recording capabilities installed in each intern's private office and in all senior staff clinician offices.
+Psychotherapy and supervision training at CCS is enhanced by digital recording capabilities installed in each intern's private office and in senior staff clinician offices.

 Model of Professional Training and Philosophy of Training Program